vamanverma161/Query_Generater/README.md

-# My_Portfolio
+# Query_Generater
-This is my portfolio project
+This is a simple project for Query Generater